 Each expense counts if it is incurred for a service provided by your Airbnb vacation rental.

-Pro Tip: Ensure that expenses and improvements are classified correctly when filing.
+Pro Tip: Ensure that expenses and improvements are classified correctly within vacation rental software.
 The purpose of improvements is to increase the value or extend the life of the rental property, whereas expenses are meant to keep the rental property running in its current state.

 Saving your Airbnb receipts is also your first step towards lowering your taxable income.